 The reclusive author was something of a trope for me until I took on Agatha Reeve as a client.
 JD Salinger, Thomas Pynchon, Harper Lee and Elena Ferrante were the names that I knew but landing one as an actual client had been an uneasy blessing.

-It was a new experience reading something that was there that sung to me as I read it.
+It was a new experience reading something that sung to me as I read it.

 She wrote back when I sent her the publishing contract, which was mostly fending off accusations that Agatha was a publicity stunt, a JT LeRoi in all but name.
 After that, we would exchange greetings cards at Christmas.
 We sent emails to everyone else, but I liked that she required a measure of effort to reach.